fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-enrichment/steps/1/text.md

 **Note:**
 The supplied commands in the next steps MUST be run from your `Chapter03/monedero` sub-directory of the **kafka** repository clone.

-#### Case Study
-Let's present our case study.
-We need to model the systems of Monedero, a fictional company whose core business is cryptocurrency exchange.
-Monedero wants to base its IT infrastructure on an enterprise service bus (ESB) built with Apache Kafka.
-The Monedero IT department wants to unify the service backbone across the organization.
-Monedero also has worldwide, web-based, and mobile-app-based clients, so a real-time response is fundamental.

-In this scenario, we will cover the following topics:

-- Modeling the messages in JSON format
-- Setting up a Kafka project with Gradle
-- Reading from Kafka with a Java client
-- Writing to Kafka with a Java client
-- Running a processing engine pipeline
-- Coding a Validator in Java
-- Running the validation